Contents

 Inclusive Design

-Inclusive design is a design process in which the fact that all individuals interact with the world differently is placed at the heart of the process.
+Inclusive design is a design process that centers the understanding that people interact with the world in a variety of ways.
 Individual people, with their own lived experience, prior knowledge, and variances, will interact with what we make and put into the world, so we relax our assumptions about the abilities of the user and design with compassion, flexibility, and inclusion at the heart of our practice.

 Othering